 - Collecting data from various sources

-- Visualizing the data
+- Performing data visualization

-- Analyzing the data and summarizing insights
+- Analyzing the data and providing written insights

 - Preparing and reporting the data to clients

-It could be a single SEO analyst that performs these tasks, or you can use software to automate much of it, but generally you want more than one team member reviewing that data on a regular basis.
+It could be a single SEO analyst that performs these tasks, or you can use software to automate much of it, but generally, you want more than one team member reviewing that data on a regular basis.